dermotduffy/frigate-hass-card/docs/configuration/conditions.md

 | `cameras`   | A list of camera IDs in which this condition is satisfied.
 See the camera [id](cameras/README.md) parameter. |

 ## `expand`

+Matches based on whether the card is in "expanded" mode.

 ```yaml
 conditions: